-- 1. A standardized rubric system will be used focusing on: - creativity - cleverness - simplicity - functionality - 2.
-Your "work" can include (but is not limited to) one of the following aspects: - creation of a new software algorithm to a solution - 3.
+- 1. A standardized rubric system will be used, focusing on: - creativity - cleverness - simplicity - functionality - 2.
+Your 'work' can include (but is not limited to) one of the following aspects: - creation of a new software algorithm for a solution - 3.
 Teams must provide documents that explain their work.
 Each invention must be supported by concise but clear documentation.
 The documents must show precise steps towards the creation of the invention. - 4.
 Documents must include one poster and one engineering journal.
 Teams should be prepared to explain their work. - 5.
-Engineering journals which include development process and best practices must be submitted.
-More details about the mechanism to be used will be announced at the RoboCupJunior forum. - 6.
-The poster should include name of team, country, league, programming language / libraries used, detail description of the algorithm you developed, time used for development and awards won by the team in its country, etc.
+Engineering Journals should demonstrate your best practices in the development process. - 6.
+The poster should include but is not limited to: the name of the team, country, league, programming language/libraries used, detailed description of the algorithm you developed, time used for development, and awards won by the team in its country, etc.